lindosystems/lingoapi-python/DOC.md

 * **Lingo_api.Param**: Use if `ptrData` is constant model data.
 *  **Lingo_api.VAR**: Use if ptrData is for a variable.

-Otherwise, an `PointerTypeNotSupportedError` exception will be raised, and python script will be terminated.
+Otherwise, an `PointerTypeNotSupportedError` exception will be raised, and Python script will be terminated.

 ```command
 (myenv) C:\Users\James\Documents\GitHub\lingoapi-python\examples\NETWORK>py shortestPath.py